 The short answer: a yacht costs anywhere from around $1 million to well over $600 million, depending on size, builder, age, and condition.
-But purchase price is only part of the picture.
+But the purchase price is only part of the picture.
 Annual running costs typically add 10% of the yacht’s value per year, which is where most first-time buyers get surprised.

 We’ve brokered hundreds of yacht sales at Moran Yacht & Ship, from 24-meter explorer yachts to 100-meter-plus new builds.
 Below is what we tell clients when they ask us this question.